Series And Limits

 $$ H_{1E-6} -H_{1E-3} \approxeq \int\limits_{1E+3}^{1E+6} dx/x = \ln(1E+6)-\ln(1E+3) = 6.9 $$

-In use above is the scientific notation to indicate a thousand and its square (a million), and to be clear $(1E+3)^{-1}=1000^{-1}=0.001=1E-3$ which is only that slick when the number is $1$ times a power of $10$.
+In use above is the scientific notation to indicate a thousand and its square (a million), and to put it plainly $(1E+3)^{-1}=1000^{-1}=0.001=1E-3$ is only that slick when the number is $1$ times a power of $10$.

 So, while the hyperbola is arbitrarily close to zero for sufficiently large $x$, its rate of getting there is slow enough that the infinite sum of the series is also infinite.

-If you were wondering how close an approximation the Natural log is for a summation over the same interval, the error is constrained to be less than that for $m=1$ (difference being one), while being less than that over the entire interval $m \to \infty$.
-The difference over the entire interval is defined as the Euler Constant (published in 1734):
+If you were wondering how close an approximation the Natural log is for a discrete summation over the same interval, the error is constrained to be less than that for $m=1$ (difference being one), with error going down for greater $n$.

 $$ 0.57721\ldots=\lim_{m \to \infty} \sum\limits_1^m n^{-1} - \ln(m) $$